antoinemadec/uvm_training/fifo/README.md

       2. discussion: rate vs delay
       3. look at **./verif_utils/verif_utils_delays.sv**
       4. modify your sequence_items and drivers
+  3. drive data to X when it is not supposed to be read by the DUT

 ### week3 day4
   - assertions